reframejs/reframe/readme.md

  - **Universal React apps**
    <br/>
-   Apps where all pages are rendered to HTML at request-time and hydrated in the browser.
+   Apps where all pages are rendered to HTML on the server at request-time and hydrated in the browser.

  - **HTML-static React apps**
    <br/>